gustavooferreira/news-app-docs/USAGE.md

 # Usage

-In this document there are a few examples of possible requests to the APIs.
+This document provides a few examples of possible requests to the APIs.

 ## Health checks

-To check the health status of the `feeds management web service`:
+To check the health status of the `feeds management service`:

 ```bash
 curl -s http://localhost:9000/api/v1/healthcheck | jq .
 ```

-To check the health status of the `articles management web service`:
+To check the health status of the `articles management service`:

 ```bash
 curl -s http://localhost:9001/api/v1/healthcheck | jq .
 ```

-For both requests you should get a response like this:
+For both requests you should get a 200 status code and a response like this:

 ```json
 {